Terms of Service

 4.6.
-Quotations, legal advice, audit reports and, in general, all working documents drawn up and delivered or sent by the Service Provider to the Client, for the purposes of the Mission, are covered by professional secrecy and the intellectual property rights attached thereto belong to the Plasseraud IP Group.
+Quotations, legal advice, audit reports and, in general, all working documents drawn up and delivered or sent by the Service Provider to the Client, for the purposes of the Mission, are covered by professional secrecy, business secrecy and the intellectual property rights attached thereto belong to the Plasseraud IP Group.
 The Client therefore refrains, except with the express prior authorisation of the Plasseraud IP group, from any re-use and/or transmission to third parties of the documents prepared and communicated by the Plasseraud IP group in the performance of its Mission or the provision of any service whatsoever.

 5. Financial conditions